TaiyuC/CS122-Project3/README.md

-# Starter code for Project 3
+# How to use

-To run this project, type:
+To run this project, download the folder "this_is_the_project3" and type:

 ```
 % python3 MAIN16.py